MohamadZeini/P1_titanic_survival_exploration_Machine_Learning/README.md

 # Project: Titanic Survival Exploration
 ## Machine Learning

+To see the project refer to *titanic_survival_exploration.ipynb* file.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: